Houston Drug Crime Lawyer

 History of Drug Crime Charges

+Need an attorney for a drug crime case in Houston?
 Don't let people tell you that "it's no big deal."
 Drug crimes are treated very seriously in the State of Texas, and can be met with very serious penalties in the event of a conviction.
 Even a "deferred adjudication" can impact your future ability to get a job, an apartment, education, or professional license.
-While some states and jurisdictions have legalized small amounts of drugs, Texas hasn't and the Federal government hasn't either.
+While some states and jurisdictions have legalized small amounts of drugs, Texas hasn't, and the Federal government hasn't either.

-If you have been charged with a drug crime, you need the help of a trusted Houston criminal defense lawyer to defend you aggressively throughout your legal proceedings.
-I, Tate Williams, of the Law Office of Q. Tate Williams PC, have practiced law for 12 years, which has given me the skill and insight necessary to provide high quality representation to those facing drug charges.
+If you have been charged with a drug crime, you need the help of a trusted criminal defense lawyer to defend you aggressively throughout your legal proceedings.
+I, Tate Williams, of the Law Offices of Q. Tate Williams, P.C., have practiced law for 12 years, which has given me the skill and insight necessary to provide high quality representation to those facing drug charges.
 I am immediately available to discuss your drug charges with you, and may be able to build a legal defense in your case that results in your charges being reduced or dropped completely.
-Contact a Houston drug crime attorney right away if you have been charged with a drug crime, as even the most minor drug offense can result in receiving stiff penalties.